Sign In Register

 Safety Score

-Manchester has an average annual temperature of 49°F (9°C).
+Manchester experiences four distinct seasons with an average annual temperature of 49°F (9°C).
 Winters average 25°F in January while summers reach 72°F in July.
-Annual precipitation is 35.2 inches.
+The area gets 260 sunny days per year, above the national average.
+Annual precipitation totals 35.2 inches.
 Air quality is rated Good with a median AQI of 36.
+The city sits at an elevation of 605 feet.

 Temperature